meltyness/cef-tex/README.md

 Godot encoding commands into the URLs traversed, this would be a good tool to do that with.

 # building
+Some pre-built binaries included, and others are not.
+The VC++ project should illustrate the requirements, and Godot has docs on how to use C++.
+They won't work because of the following TODO in `Implementation.cpp`

+`// TODO: Figure out how to fucking mke this a relative path`

 It should be compatible with Linux, but you're on your own with building, and reconfiguring the references to the link libraries.